kblomqvist/SublimeAVR/README.md

 ## Usage

 Press `CTRL+SHIFT+P` to bring the command palette into view.
 Next type *AVR* and select a command which to run:

 - __Create New Project__: Prompts the MCU type and directory where to create a new project.
 When done you can open the project file located under the directory where ever you created the project.
-  To do that select *Project*, *Open projects...*, browse to the project folder and double click `SublimeAVR.sublime-project` file.
+To do that select *Project*, *Open projects...*, browse to the project folder and open `SublimeAVR.sublime-project` file.

 ### Shortcut keys